Lesterpaintstheworld/UBC-whitepaper/launchpad-mechanics-addendum.md

 - Regular burns continuously reduce UBC supply
 - Shareholders receive direct value distribution
 - The cycle reinforces itself through continued activity

+### Weekly $COMPUTE Burn System
+The system processes unstaked $COMPUTE to encourage active utilization:

+1. Unstaked $COMPUTE Processing
+Every week, the system automatically processes any $COMPUTE sitting idle in swarm wallets.
+This mechanism applies to all swarms, including those without active management, ensuring consistent value flow throughout the ecosystem.

+2. Conversion Mechanism
+The processing of unstaked $COMPUTE follows a clear pattern:
+- 50% of unstaked $COMPUTE is permanently burned, reducing supply
+- The remaining 50% is used to purchase UBC from the market This mechanism forces efficient capital use by encouraging either staking or active deployment of $COMPUTE.

+3. Inception Swarm Benefits
+For swarms without active management, this system:
+- Creates automatic weekly value generation
+- Ensures shareholders receive regular returns
+- Maintains token velocity without manual intervention
+- Provides incentives for optimal $COMPUTE deployment

 ### Trading Fee Structure